 Mr. Harkins’ output includes an expansive body of instrumental chamber music as well as works for solo piano, large ensembles, and vocal music.
 In February 2020 his Interlude in Space and Proportion will be premiered by Boston duo Transient Canvas at the RED NOTE New Music Festival at Illinois State University, where he will also be a participant in the Composition Workshop working with guest composers David Rakowski and Stacy Garrop.
 He was elected a Finalist for the 2019 American Prize in instrumental chamber music for the Piano Sonatina No. 2 and collaborated with Fifth House Ensemble and other participants at the 2019 Fresh Inc Festival with performances of his music, including the premiere of the reed quintet Chesapeake Clementine.
-He collaborated with Atlanta-based chamber duo Pie for Two during their 2019 Midwest Tour to premiere Breathing Octane for bass clarinet and drum set which incorporates theatrical elements and tap dancing, supported by a grant from CCMPower, with new works for the CCM Trombone Choir and violist Michael Hall also premiering in 2019.
-He collaborated with the critically-acclaimed trio F-Plus in November of 2018 on a new set of miniatures based on Kentucky’s Red River Gorge, Suspended Sandstones, and made his Mexican debut in June of 2018 with Bach artist Armida Rivera, who premiered his solo trumpet piece Harmon-ie at the Universidad Nacional Autónoma de México.
-Upcoming projects include new works for the Chicago Chamber Music Project, oboist Brian Lyons and his educational outreach projects in Nairobi and the Philippines, the recording of his solo trumpet work Taking Command with Armida Rivera on her new recording initiative, and a piece featuring 8 trumpets for the Flexible Orchestra of New York City with conductor Tara Simoncic in the 2020-2021 season.
+He also collaborated with Atlanta-based chamber duo Pie for Two during their 2019 Midwest Tour to premiere Breathing Octane for bass clarinet and drum set which incorporates theatrical elements and tap dancing, supported by a grant from CCMPower.
+Upcoming projects include a collaboration with Baltimore Symphony principal oboist Katherine Needleman for her new music series at Baltimore’s An Die Musik and a new piece featuring 8 trumpets for the Flexible Orchestra of New York City with conductor Tara Simoncic in the 2020-2021 season.
 Other exciting projects for 2020 include a new work for Eric Mrugala and Eunjin Lee as the Chicago Chamber Music Project, a new work for Oasi Trio’s March tour of Pittsburgh, Philadelphia, and Baltimore, and new large-scale pieces for the Michigan-based Hypotenuse Trio, Baltimore’s SMacK Trio, and percussionist Micheal Barnes in a new recording initiative.